LightningEX/Gamer-Hub/README.md

 This site will have a few pages for my projects and downloads, among other things.
 This site may also include some of my upcoming fantasy literature, so be on the lookout!

-Have fun, and thanks for visiting The Gamer Hub!
+Have fun, and thanks for visiting the Gamer Hub!